 - Vision Therapists: Professional Learning for Vision Therapists outlining the role of NMI in Vision Therapy.
 How to identify, screen for and work with clients who demonstrate neuro-motor and sensory immaturity.
 “Reflexes Learning & Vision Therapy” includes on-line and face-to-face delivery with practical activities and theoretical background on the role of primitive reflexes in learning and behaviour associated with VT work.

-Other Body to Brain Learning Series presentations and information sessions for schools, parent groups and professional bodies include these topics:
+Other Body to Brain Learning Professional Development Series presentations and information sessions for schools, parent groups and professional bodies include these topics:

 - “Learning with the Body in Mind” Tips for parents and caregivers in the early years.

 Integrating Thinking is the official training organisation for the INPP® method in Australia providing:-

 - Post-graduate training for INPP® practitioners who want to practice the INPP® method.